VirgilBB/dcrpulse/README.md

 # Decred Pulse on Akash

-Decred is an autonomous digital currency.
-With a hybrid consensus system, it is built to be a superior store of value for generations to come.
-The project is designed to ensure that the people who work on Decred are the ones who make decisions.
-It is a self-funding and self-governing cryptocurrency with a focus on decentralization, security, and sustainability.
+Decred is an autonomous digital currency with a hybrid PoW/PoS consensus system, built to be a superior store of value.
+Running a full node strengthens the network's decentralization and security. **Decred Pulse** makes it easy to deploy your own full node and web dashboard on Akash Network with just a few clicks—no technical expertise required.

+> **Decred Pulse** is an open-source project by [karamble](https://github.com/karamble).
+This Akash deployment uses the official [dcrpulse](https://github.com/karamble/dcrpulse) project.

 ## Features